Conor Sims Jackson

 Conor Jackson played at the University of California from 2001 to 2003 and hit .308/.370/.455 as the main DH for the USA in the 2002 World University Championship.
 He was a first round pick of the Arizona Diamondbacks in the 2003 amateur draft.
 He was signed by scout Fred Costello and moved up quickly through their farm system from 2003 to 2005, hitting over .300 with some power at every stop.
 In 2005, in the Pacific Coast League, he hit .354/.457/.553 in 93 games.

-Jackson hit .200 in 40 games in the majors in 2005, but came on much more strongly in 2006, hitting .291 with 15 home runs.
+Jackson hit .200 in 40 games in the majors in 2005, but came on strong in 2006, hitting .291 with 15 home runs.
 The next season, 2007, he hit the same number of homers, but his average dipped slightly to .284.
 In 2008, he hit an even .300 in 144 games, with 31 doubles and 12 homers.
-He scored a career-high 87 run and drove in 75 in what was his best overall season.
+He scored a career-high 87 runs and drove in 75 in what was his best overall season.
 Unfortunately, health issues struck him in 2009, and he was limited to 30 games, hitting .182.
-He was feeling weak and was placed on the disabled list on May 12th, when he was diagnosed with valley fever.
+He was feeling weak and placed on the disabled list on May 12th, when he was diagnosed with valley fever.
 He did not come back to the big leagues that season, as an attempted rehabilitation stint in the minors proved unimpressive.
-He did play in the winter leagues though, hitting a solid .425 in 23 games for the Leones del Escogido, proving he had licked the disease.
+He did play in the winter leagues though, hitting a solid .425 in 23 games for the Leones del Escogido, proving he had kicked the disease.
 He started 2010 back with Arizona, but went on the disabled list three times that year, twice with a hamstring injury, then with an abdominal strain, was traded to the Oakland Athletics afterwards, then saw his season end in early September with a sports hernia.
 Overall, he hit only .236 in 60 games in what was a second consecutive lost season.